per1234/arduino-ci-script/README.md

 - Parameter: **APPLICATION_FOLDER** - This should be set to `/usr/local/share`.
 The Arduino IDE will be installed in the `arduino` subfolder.
 - Parameter: **SKETCHBOOK_FOLDER** - The folder to be set as the Arduino IDE's sketchbook folder.
 Libraries installed via the Arduino IDE CLI's `--install-library` option will be installed to the `libraries` subfolder of this folder.
 You can also use the `libraries` subfolder of this folder for [manually installing libraries in the recommended manner](https://www.arduino.cc/en/Guide/Libraries#toc5).
 This setting is only supported by Arduino IDE 1.5.6 and newer.

+##### `set_board_testing BOARD_TESTING`
+Turn on/off checking for errors with the board definition that don't affect sketch verification such as missing bootloader file.
+If this is turned on and an error is detected the build will be failed.
+This feature is off by default.
+- Parameter: **BOARD_TESTING** - `true`/`false`

 ##### `comment_report_gist_link REPORT_GITHUB_TOKEN REPORT_GIST_ID`
 Leave a comment on the commit with a link to the report gist when the Travis CI build begins.
 See the [instructions for Publishing job reports](publishing-job-reports) for details.
 - Parameter: **REPORT_GITHUB_TOKEN** - The hidden or encrypted environment variable containing the GitHub personal access token.